obenkenobi/cypher-log/README.md

 ###### 1. Building and running with a Makefile
 The `Makefile` you see in the `go` directory refers to the build automation commands available.

+Run `make help` to see what targets are available.

 Before you can even compile or run your Go code, you need to do a precompile step, generate code using [Google Wire](https://github.com/google/wire) for dependency injection.